-For some women with advanced or recurrent cases of cervical cancer, taking part in a clinical trial is the best treatment option.
-There are also less aggressive clinical trial options for women with early-stage cervical cancer.
-If you qualify for a clinical
+For some people with advanced or recurrent cases of cervical cancer, taking part in a clinical trial is the best treatment option.
+There are also less aggressive clinical trial options for people with early-stage cervical cancer.
+If you qualify for a

-Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer (immunotherapy or biotherapy).
-Trials also include targeted therapy, or therapies using drugs to identify and attack the specific cervical
+Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer.
+Trials also include targeted therapies that attack the specific vulnerabilities in cancer cells.

 Find out more about

 clinical trials at DF/BWCC.
 Detailed information about clinical trials is available from the